 Let me break it down for you, rule by rule, with an Elon Musk quote, and my two cents.

-#1 Skip the chain of command
+#1 Ditch the rigid chain of command in communication

 “Communication should travel via the shortest path necessary to get the job done, not through the ‘chain of command’.
 Any manager who attempts to enforce chain of command communication will soon find themselves working elsewhere.”

-#2 Go direct to the source
+#2 Go direct to the source of information

 “A major source of issues is poor communication between depts.
 The way to solve this is allow free flow of information between all levels.”